joshsamuelson/joshsamuelson.github.io/source/about-me/index.markdown

 puppet.
 In the past, I've been a cook at a Holden Village, a pastor in North Hollywood, a sysadmin at a few places, a student in Berekely, a test technician at Intel, and a few other things.

+I'm not looking for a job.
+Don't contact me about that.